Saturday, 25, Apr, 2026

 Headnote :

-Uttar Pradesh Food-grains (Futures and Options Prohibition) Order, 1951, made it illegal and a punishable offence for any person to enter into any futures in pulses other than gram, or to pay or receive or to agree to pay or receive any margin relating to such futures.
-By s.
-9 of that Order the Orde...
+The Uttar Pradesh Food-grains (Futures and Options Prohibition) Order of 1951 made it illegal and punishable for anyone to engage in futures trading of pulses other than gram, or to pay or receive any margin related to such futures.
+Section 9 of this Order repealed the earlier 1945 Order that had si...

 Satya Dev Bushahri Vs. Padam Dev & Ors [1954] INSC 94 (18 October 1954)